Brand name: Ozempic [‘əʊzɛ:mpɪk]

 The full CMI on the next page has more details.
 If you are worried about using this medicine, speak to your doctor or pharmacist.

-This drug has a boxed warning about the possible risk of thyroid cancer.
-This is the most serious Food and Drug Administration (FDA) warning.
-A boxed warning alerts doctors and patients about drug effects that may be dangerous.
+This drug has a warning about the possible risk of thyroid cancer.
+This is the most serious Therapeutic Goods Administration (TGA) warning.
+This warning alerts doctors and patients about drug effects that may be dangerous.

 Ozempic may raise the risk of thyroid tumours in animals.
 It is unknown if Ozempic has this effect on people.
 If you or a close family member has had thyroid cancer in the past, or if you have multiple endocrine neoplasia syndrome type 2, you should not take Ozempic.